soft-eng-practicum/soft-eng-practicum.github.io/_internships/index.md

 ---
 <br>

-From local startups to national research labs, our sponsors fuel the creativity and rigor behind every internship.
+From local startups to national research labs, our partners fuel the creativity and rigor behind every internship.
 Their mentorship provides students with crucial feedback, industry insights, and real-world stakes.

 We’re proud to showcase our partners—past and present—who believe in nurturing the next generation of tech talent.